Beat overwhelm and burnout with this self-care guide for the new normal

 - Allowing constant interruptions (e.g email, calls and phone notifications)?

-- Getting sucked in too often by social media, especially Facebook?
+- Getting sucked in too often by news reports and social media, especially Facebook?

 - Spending too much time learning things an expert could do more quickly?

-- Procrastinating, avoiding or forgetting important tasks (e.g. invoicing, following up with leads or existing customers)
+- Procrastinating, avoiding or forgetting important tasks (e.g. staying in touch with existing customers)

 - Feeling confused and thinking that everything is a priority?